seL4/l4v/README.md

 from the directory `l4v/`.

+Not all of the proof sessions can be built directly with the `isabelle build` command.
+The seL4 verification proofs depend on Isabelle specifications that are generated from the C source code and Haskell model.
+Therefore, it's recommended to always build using the supplied makefiles, which will ensure that these generated specs are up to date.

+To do this, enter one level under the `l4v/` directory and run `make <session-name>`.
+For example, to build the C refinement proof session, do

+    cd l4v/proof
+    make CRefine

+As another example, to build the session for the Haskell model, do

+    cd l4v/spec
+    make ExecSpec

+See the `HEAPS` variable in the corresponding `Makefile` for available targets.

-Proof sessions that do not depend on the C code can be built directly with
+Proof sessions that do not depend on generated inputs can be built directly with

     ./isabelle/bin/isabelle build -d . -v -b <session name>